Las Vegas: Geography

 After Alaska and California, Nevada is the third most seismically active state in the U.S. It has been estimated by the United States Geological Survey (USGS) that over the next 50 years, there is a 10–20% chance of an M6.0 or greater earthquake occurring within 50 km of Las Vegas.

-Within the city, there are many lawns, trees and other greenery.
+Within the city are many lawns, trees, and other greenery.
 Due to water resource issues, there has been a movement to encourage xeriscapes.
 Another part of conservation efforts is scheduled watering days for residential landscaping.
-A U.S. Environmental Protection Agency grant in 2008 funded a program that analyzed and forecast growth and environmental impacts through 2019.
+A U.S. Environmental Protection Agency grant in 2008 funded a program that analyzed and forecast growth and environmental effects through 2019.

 Climate

-Las Vegas has a subtropical hot desert climate (Köppen climate classification: BWh), typical of the Mojave Desert in which it lies.
+Las Vegas has a subtropical hot desert climate (Köppen climate classification: BWh, Trewartha climate classification BWhk), typical of the Mojave Desert in which it lies.
 This climate is typified by long, extremely hot summers; warm transitional seasons; and short winters with mild days and cool nights.
 There is abundant sunshine throughout the year, with an average of 310 sunny days and bright sunshine during 86% of all daylight hours.
 Rainfall is scarce, with an average of 4.2 in dispersed between roughly 26 total rainy days per year.
 Las Vegas is among the sunniest, driest, and least humid locations in North America, with exceptionally low dew points and humidity that sometimes remains below 10%.

-The summer months of June through September are extremely hot, though moderated by extremely low humidity.
+The summer months of June through September are extremely hot, though moderated by the low humidity levels.
 July is the hottest month, with an average daytime high of 104.5 °F. On average, 137 days per year reach or exceed 90 °F, of which 78 days reach 100 °F and 10 days reach 110 °F. During the peak intensity of summer, overnight lows frequently remain above 80 °F, and occasionally above 85 °F.

 While most summer days are consistently hot, dry, and cloudless, the North American Monsoon sporadically interrupts this pattern and brings more cloud cover, thunderstorms, lightning, increased humidity, and brief spells of heavy rain.
 Potential monsoons affect Las Vegas between July and August.
-Summer in Las Vegas is marked by a significant diurnal temperature variation.
+Summer in Las Vegas is marked by significant diurnal temperature variation.
 While less extreme than other parts of the state, nighttime lows in Las Vegas are often 30 F-change or more lower than daytime highs.
 The average hottest night of the year is 90 F. The all-time record is at 95 F.